 In this two-semester course, students enhance their hand-building skills and learn alternative building processes.
 Projects include building with solid clay, constructing with extrusions, and working on individual projects.
 In addition, there is an emphasis on glaze making, specifically related to ceramic sculptural surfaces.
-Wait List Only

-Intermediate/Advanced Ceramics: Alchemy to Art: Glaze Materials I & II
+Intermediate/Advanced Ceramics: Multiplicity I & II